micahwoods/micahwoods.github.io/_posts/2019-07-22-establishment-time-zoysia-grow-in-stolons.md

 tags: [thailand, zoysia, research, video]
 ---

 On April 22 I planted some 'Sena' manilagrass with the help of staff from the GolfEast company.
-We were careful to plant at an exact rate, and we documented the grow in through digital image analysis.
+We were careful to plant at an exact rate, and we documented the grow-in through digital image analysis.
 The objective of this project was to measure the grow-in time---that is, how many days would it take after planting at this rate to get full grass coverage.

 I made [this video](https://vimeo.com/micahwoods/sena) to show the results.